AdobeDocs/adobe-io-events/src/pages/support/faq.md

 * Either receiving one event at a time ("Single"): each event resulting in an HTTP request to the webhook URL.
 * Or multiple events together ("Batch"): in this case, HTTP requests will still remain near-real time, the batch size will vary depending on the incoming traffic and the batch size will be at max 2MB bytes and will contain a maximum of 100 events.

 ### How to debug and see logs for successful invocations to my runtime_action (configured as webhook)

-To improve the debugging experience for successful invocations, user can relay the `activation_id` of his target user action as a new response header from that action itself.
+To improve the debugging experience for successful invocations, user can relay the `activation_id` of his target user action as a new response header (for example, you can use this header `target-action-activation-id`) from that action itself.
-So, even without enabling the `x-ow-extra-logging=on` header and impacting runtime performance, user can get hold of the successful activation of his target action via the debug tracing on Developer Console.
+So, even without enabling the `x-ow-extra-logging=on` header and impacting runtime performance, user can get hold of the successful activation via the debug tracing on Developer Console.

 ## Journaling FAQ